By Ella Woods

 Clean up dog hair

 1. Upholstery or fabric furniture.
 Rub a damp rubber glove on furniture.
 The dog hair will accumulate on the rubber glove.
 Rinse the glove to remove the hair and repeat until the furniture is clean.
-You can also use a damp sponge instead of the rubber glove.
+You can also use a damp sponge instead of a rubber glove.
 Upholstery also can be cleaned using a mixture of water and fabric softener.
 Spray this mixture on the furniture and wipe until it’s clean.
 Consider investing in furniture covers or throws to protect your furniture from dog hair.

 2. Wooden furniture.
 Use a soft cloth and furniture polish.
 You can also use anti-static dusting spray instead of furniture polish to remove dog hair.

 Consider covering bedding with blankets or towels to keep dog hair off your sheets and pillows.
 If you end up with dog hair on your sheets or pillows, rub a dryer sheet over bedding to remove dog hair.
 Consider using a scented dryer sheet to remove any dog odors.
 Do not use these dryer sheets with any other clothing items.

 Use an electrostatic or microfiber dust mop to pick up dog hair on hardwood floors.
 Avoid using a vacuum because that likely will cause the hair to fly in the air and cling to other items.
 Instead, use a damp mop.

 Another alternative is to spray the carpet with water.
 Use a damp sponge to mop the carpet gently.
 The hair will clump on the rug, and you can easily pick up dog hair.
 Some people scrape the carpet with a pumice stone to gather the hair from the carpet.